 David’s photographs have been acquired by a variety of private and institutional collections, including the Bibliotheque nationale de France, Paris; the Prentice and Paul Sack Photographic Trust of the Museum of Modern Art, San Francisco; the Santa Barbara Museum of Art; and the deCordova Sculpture Park and Museum, Lincoln, MA.
 His work has been published both in print and online in such publications as Harper’s, aCurator, FlakPhoto, Fraction Magazine, and Spot.

 An artist’s residency at the RayKo Photo Center in 2012 provided David with the opportunity to develop his project The After Life of Things.
-In January 2015, the San Francisco Arts Commission awarded David an Individual Artist’s Commission to further pursue this work.
+The San Francisco Arts Commission awarded David an Individual Artist’s Commission to further pursue this work, which culminated in a solo exhibition at RayKo in 2016-17.

 A Boston native and Brown University graduate, David now calls San Francisco home, where his work is represented by Corden|Potts Gallery.